hunterpope03/python-l-system-studio/README.md

 Using all of this information, a visualizer is fed a parsed string and creates a complex drawing.
 Changing the axiom, rules, and angles allows for a plethora of possible figures to be created.

-Note that some programs may be more or less complex, supporting either more or less commands/features.
+Note that some programs may be more or less complex, allowing for a range of commands/features.

 ## Example Visuals (from v1.0.0)